SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Ideas-Information.md

 hopefully we can improve them on the way.
-For example, the idea about designing a SunPy search events mechanism based on the images using HEK or HELIO, could provide information from the available catalogues about the images we are interested (how many spots had that active region? when did it flare? how long did it live? ... )
+For example, the idea about designing a SunPy search events mechanism based on the images using HEK or HELIO, could provide information from the available catalogues about the images we are interested (how many spots had that active region? when did it flare? how long did it live? ... ).
+This could be added as to the region of interest class.

 ## Image processing